-The Chesapeake Bay Program established the nontidal water quality monitoring program in 2004 to better estimate nutrient and sediment loadings in Chesapeake Bay watersheds >1000 km2.
-The nontidal monitoring program includes the nine River Input Monitoring stations, for a total of 85 monitoring stations throughout the watershed.
-Routine samples are collected monthly with an additional eight storm-event samples per year to obtain a range of discharge and loading estimates.
-Stations are located near USGS stream-flow gages to permit calculations of pounds per day of nutrients and sediments flowing downstream.
+The Chesapeake Bay Program nontidal water quality monitoring program began in 2004 to better estimate nutrient and sediment loadings from Chesapeake Bay watersheds.
+The nontidal monitoring program consists of 126 stations throughout the region and includes nine River Input Monitoring stations representing about 2/3 of the flow above the fall line.
+Stations are located near USGS stream-flow gages to permit estimates of water quality loads and trends for nutrients and sediments delivered downstream.
+Routine samples are collected monthly with eight additional storm-event samples per year to obtain a range of discharge and loading conditions.

-The Chesapeake Bay Nontidal Water Quality Workgroup coordinates the implementation of this monitoring program to ensure comparability among participants.
+The Chesapeake Bay Program Nontidal Water Quality Workgroup coordinates the design and implementation of the monitoring program to ensure comparability among participants.
 Sampling is performed by 10 agencies in five states, with five laboratories analyzing the samples.
-Participants follow standard operating procedures that conform to Chesapeake Bay Nontidal Network protocols which are based on USGS sampling methods and EPA-approved analytical methods.
-Each organization has an approved quality assurance plan that describes field and lab methods, quality control specifications, data management and reporting procedures.
+Participants follow standard operating procedures that conform to Nontidal Network protocols and quality control specifications, which are based on USGS sampling methods and EPA-approved analytical methods.
+The USGS training video demonstrates some of the field procedures.

-The accuracy and comparability of data are independently evaluated through the Chesapeake Bay Split Sample and Blind Audit Programs.
-Laboratories also participate in the USGS Standard Reference Sample Program.
-Non-tidal data are available on the CIMS network; River Input data may be downloaded directly from USGS.
+Non-tidal data are reported to the Chesapeake Bay Program and available on the CIMS network.
+The accuracy and comparability of the nutrient data are independently evaluated through the inter-laboratory Chesapeake Bay Split Sample and Blind Audit Programs and the USGS Standard Reference Sample Program.